blakeblackshear/frigate/docs/docs/configuration/review.md

 ## Restricting alerts to specific zones

-By default a review item will be marked as an alert if any `review -> alerts -> labels` is detected anywhere in the camera frame.
+By default a review item will be marked as an alert if any `review -> alerts -> labels` are detected anywhere in the camera frame.
 You will likely want to configure review items to only be marked as an alert when the object enters an area of interest, [see the zone docs for more information](./zones.md#restricting-alerts-and-detections-to-specific-zones)

 :::info